Banco Bilbao Vizcaya Argentaria S.A. (BBVA) vs. Its Peers: A Comparison

 BBVA) stock’s latest price update

-The stock price of Banco Bilbao Vizcaya Argentaria S.A.
-(NYSE: BBVA) has dropped by -0.67 compared to previous close of 7.44.
-Despite this, the company has seen a fall of -0.54% in its stock price over the last five trading days.
+Banco Bilbao Vizcaya Argentaria S.A.
+(NYSE: BBVA)’s stock price has gone decline by -3.20 in comparison to its previous close of 7.49, however, the company has experienced a -2.82% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/15/21 that Spanish Lender BBVA Offers to Buy Out Rest of Garanti in Bet on Turkey

 BBVA’s Market Performance